gozdegok/virex/README.md

 Method "runpools" was implemented for gathering data from web.

 Due to performance upgrade issues after "runPools" and "cleaning" methods are run, the extracted data is stored on two CSV files named
-"HumanData.csv", "VirusData.csv" and read from that CSVs.
+"HumanData.csv", "VirusData.csv" and read from that CSVs during the development process.

 Corrupted protein IDs are also stored in two txt files which are:
 "CorrHumanData.txt", "CorrVirusData.txt" and read from that txts.